 I’m an AHRC/ BBC New Generation Thinker and have made broadcasts about my research on widows in Britain for BBC Radio’3 Free Thinking and The Essay.
-As part of the scheme, I recently made my first short documentary film – Women & Weeds – for BBC Arts, which will be available online from 1 April 2016.
+As part of the scheme, I also made my first short documentary film – Women & Weeds – for BBC Arts, which will you can view online.

 I also provide consultancy services to universities and graduate schools in the form of talks and training workshops on many aspects of academic life, including how to prepare for your viva voce, how to use social media, and how to secure your first academic post.

 I’m happy to receive enquiries about potential talks, publications, consultancy work, PhD research, and media appearances.
 Please get in touch with me via email or social media.